-A minimum of 15 semester hours of credit for courses in Biomedical Informatics are required to receive a graduate minor in biomedical informatics.
+A minimum of 15 total credit hours in Biomedical Informatics courses are required to receive a graduate minor in biomedical informatics.
 These hours must be distributed among at least five courses and they must include three core courses: BMI 5710 – Introduction to Biomedical Informatics, BMI 5740 – Introduction to Research Informatics, and BMI 5760 – Public Health Informatics.
 The remaining 6 credits are electives chosen from the list below.
 Students must receive a grade of B (or better) or S in each course comprising the graduate minor in biomedical informatics.

 The student will consult with the Chair of the Biomedical Informatics GSCC to choose courses that best suit the student’s scholarly objectives.

 Available Coursework for Electives (all courses are 3 credits each):

 - 5750: Methods in Biomedical Informatics and Data Science

 - 5770: Health Analytics: Data Discovery to Dissemination